yannickl/YLTCPBroadcaster/README.md

 }
 ```

-For more information, take a look at the example project.
+For more information, please take a look at the example project.

 ## Requirements

-- iOS 6.0+ (iOS 8.0+ with Carthage)
+- iOS 6.0+
 - Xcode 6.0

 ## Installation